datacommonsorg/mixer/deployment/README.md

 To build a new image, run the command below.
 Tag number should be larger than any existing one. gcloud builds submit --tag gcr.io/datcom-mixer/go-grpc-mixer:<TAG>

+If you need to point to a different Bigtable table or BigQuery dataset, update the corresponding bt_table.txt or bq_dataset.txt.

 To deploy the project, run the command below.
 ```shell
 ./gcp.sh {PROJECT_ID}